Direct provision: Health and healthcare

-Owing to the environment at direct provision centres, children living in DP are more likely to experience problems related to overcrowding.
-It has been reported that children in DP are more likely to present with burns and stress-related illnesses than children in the general Irish population.
-Additionally, due to a combination of poverty, deprivation, social isolation, and a stressful environment at home, children and adolescents in DP are likely to experience poor mental health.
-Children in DP experience social isolation due to strict meal times, inability to participate in extracurriculars, visitors being banned from DP centres, and lack of transportation to and from friends’ homes.
-There have also been reports that children in DP experience social isolation due to stigma, racism, and bullying.
-Children who are alone and bored as many in DP are, are more likely to experience depression, and it is possible that children developing in a trauma-filled environment will experience cognitive impairment.
+Owing to the environment at direct provision centres, children living in direct provision are more likely to experience problems related to overcrowding.
+It has been reported that children in direct provision are more likely to present with burns and stress-related illnesses than children in the general Irish population.
+Additionally, due to a combination of poverty, deprivation, social isolation, and a stressful environment at home, children and adolescents in direct provision are likely to experience mental health issues.
+Children in direct provision can experience social isolation due to strict meal times, inability to participate in extracurriculars, visitors being banned from direct provision centres, and lack of transportation to and from friends’ homes.
+There have also been reports that children in direct provision experience social isolation due to stigma, racism, and bullying.
+Children who are alone and bored as many in direct provision are, are more likely to experience depression, and it is possible that children developing in a trauma-filled environment will experience cognitive impairment.
 Children need an environment that is both physically and emotionally safe in order to excel.
 Health professionals have argued that an environment with inadequately trained professionals and staff, physical abuse, lack of supervision of children, and close contact of many families with young children to unfamiliar adults is not the safe environment that children need.

-Room sharing and close contact in direct provision puts asylum seekers and staff at risk of contracting COVID-19.
-Many asylum seekers reported that they found it difficult to follow social distancing measures when sharing amenities like rooms and bathrooms with non-family members.
-Additionally, because people in direct provision who are able to work often work low-income jobs with conditions that are less than ideal for social distancing (such as meat packing plants), workers and the other people in their direct provision centres are at higher risk for contracting highly communicable illnesses.
-Direct provision sites in Kildare and Cahersiveen have demonstrated how quickly contagious illnesses such as the COVID-19 virus can spread when many people in a small centre are in close contact.
+Room sharing and close contact in direct provision puts asylum-seekers and staff at risk of contracting COVID-19.
+Many asylum-seekers reported that they found it difficult to follow social distancing measures when sharing amenities like rooms and bathrooms with non-family members.
+Additionally, because people in direct provision who are able to work often work low-income jobs with conditions that are less than ideal for social distancing, workers and the other people in their direct provision centres are at higher risk for contracting highly communicable illnesses.